 You may not feel like doing exercise if you are tired due to seizures or because of the side effects of your medication.
 However, even gentle exercise can actually boost energy levels.

-- Walk around the block or even around your house regularly, and gradually increase the distance.
+- Go for short walks regularly, and gradually increase the distance.

 - Do exercise to music that you enjoy.